Position

 • Prepare and maintain anesthesia equipment and supplies, ensuring they are sterile and functioning properly.

-• Prepare and administer medications and fluids as directed by the anesthesiologist.
+• Prepare and administer medications, fluids, and blood products as directed by the anesthesiologist.

 Qualifications

-• Strong knowledge of anesthesia equipment, medications, and procedures.
+• Strong knowledge of anesthesia equipment, medications, and techniques.

 Is becoming a Anesthesia Technician a good career path?